-I am now Emeritus Professor of International Education at the University of Birmingham, UK and also a Director of the social enterprise ConnectFutures (www.connectfutures.org).
+I am now Emeritus Professor of International Education at the University of Birmingham, UK and also a Director of the social enterprise ConnectFutures http://www.connectfutures.org .
 My major interests are in the linked areas of education and conflict, extremism, democracy, human rights and equity.
-After the book onEducation and Conflict (2004), I completed a book Educating Against Extremism (Trentham 2008) which looked at how education might prevent young people joining extremist groups – or conversely whether education does not protect against fundamentalism.
+After the book on Education and Conflict (2004), I completed a book Educating Against Extremism (Trentham 2008) which looked at how education might prevent young people joining extremist groups – or conversely whether education does not protect against fundamentalism.
 From this I got involved in research on mentoring those at risk of radicalisation.
-My 2014 book Unsafe Gods: Security, secularism and schooling examines the interface between religion, security and education, and argues for a new form of dynamic secularism to promote a complex, adaptive society.
+My 2014 book Unsafe Gods: Security, secularism and schooling examined the interface between religion, security and education, and argues for a new form of dynamic secularism to promote a complex, adaptive society.
 I’ve returned to complexity theory, finding it incredibly useful for understanding how security is threatened or can be strengthened.

 In 2014 I was awarded the Sir Brian Urquhart award for Distinguished Service to the United Nations and its goals by a UK citizen, which was a great honour.
-I continue to do work around post-conflict, and have just done a major review of Sri Lanka/s National Policy on Education for Peace and Social Cohesion – with which I have been involved for almost a decade.
+I continue to do work around post-conflict, and in 2017 did a major review of Sri Lanka/s National Policy on Education for Peace and Social Cohesion – which I have been involved with for almost a decade.
 I’ve also been working with UNESCO on a manual for policy makers on Preventing Violent Extremism, and with the International Centre for Transitional Justice in New York, on justice-centred education.

-My major practical activity now is with Connect Futures, where we are engaged in research, training and constancy in areas of extremism, exploitation and building trust in communities.
-We did some fascinating research interviewing former extremists and their families and have developed a number of films of those involved in extremism to be used in schools and communities.
+My major practical activity now is with ConnectFutures, where we’re engaged in research, training and constancy in areas of extremism, exploitation and building trust in communities.
+We did some fascinating research interviewing former extremists and their families (Islamist and far right) and have developed a number of films of those involved in extremism to be used in schools and communities.
 These include films of former extremists but also two mothers – one whose son went to fight in Syria and was killed and one whose son was killed in the Manchester arena bombing.
 These are very powerful for work in schools, looking at what could be prevented, but also questions of forgiveness.
-We have developed interactive on-line and face-to=face training on the UK government’s Prevent strategy, and are rolling this out to schools, probation services and local authorities.
+We have developed interactive on-line and face-to-face training on the UK government’s Prevent strategy, and are rolling this out to schools, health and probation services and local authorities.
 My writing now is mostly regular blogs on current issues concerning extremism, terrorism and violence.
 All on the website www.connectfutures.org.